10 Types of Bass in North America – Easy to distinguish

 The blackfin bass is a perciform fish of the lateolabracidae family that lives primarily in the shallow waters of Asia’s Pacific coast, Japan, and South Korea.
 The genus Lateolabrax contains only two species, both of which are known as Asian sea bass.

-Blackfin bass are a perciform fish, which is the largest order of fish in the ocean.
-Blackfin bass live in shallow, tidal, or rocky surf zones, partly to avoid competition with the Japanese bass Lateolabrax japonicus, a close and nearly identical relative, and partly to reproduce in brackish waters near river mouths.
+Blackfin bass is a perciform fish, which is the largest order of fish in the ocean.
+Blackfin bass lives in shallow, tidal, or rocky surf zones, partly to avoid competition with the Japanese bass Lateolabrax japonicas, a close and nearly identical relative, and partly to reproduce in brackish waters near river mouths.

 Blackfin L. latus